Bioconductor/bioconductor.org/content/developers/how-to/commonImportsAndClasses.md

-# Re-using Bioconductor Import Methods and Classes
+# Common Bioconductor Methods and Classes

 It is highly recommended to reuse existing methods for importing data as well as reuse already established classes and functionality rather than creating 'new'